Chi Lai Tsang at LTRC 2019 with Barry O'Sullivan, British Council (right) and Nick Saville, Cambridge Assessment English (left). Photo credit: Gad Lim

 ● Academic representative, UKEN-EDM and British Council student recruitment fairs, Seoul, South Korea (2014)

 ● Judith Fairbairn.
 Raters’ perceptions of B2 level on-topic performance in a general proficiency speaking language task.
+Secondary supervisor: Dr Ana Pellicer-Sanchez.
 PhD supported by the British Council.
-Secondary supervisor: Dr Ana Pellicer-Sanchez.

 PhD committee membership